Code-Institute-Submissions/MadeleineFrey-Project5_MayResub/README.md

 ---

 <p>
 MBoxes is a site where you can buy food boxes to make your everyday life so much easier.
-With the fastest shipping, you can receive your box by tomorrow! stressing about food shopping should never be normal.
+With the fastest shipping, you can receive your box by tomorrow! stressing about food shopping should never be a daily struggle.
 </p>

 ### UX (User Experience)